-Setting up a Power of Attorney is a simple way to know you’re wishes and decisions will be supported by your appointed individual when you need it most.
+Setting up a Power of Attorney is a simple way to know your wishes and decisions will be supported by your appointed individual when you need it most.

 Having a Power of Attorney is a simple way to minimise stress and allow you to feel secure in the knowledge that everything will be taken care of should you be incapacitated.

 If you’re unable to make decisions, it’s essential that someone you trust has the authority to deal with your personal affairs and ensure that you receive the highest level of appropriate personal care.
 A Power of Attorney is a legal document that enables another person to make decisions on your behalf.

 The type of decisions that can be made depends on the power of attorney that is signed and the law, types include: